 It was also founded in a similar year as EdX, which is 2012, and it provides courses in partnership with popular universities like Duke, Johns Hopkins University, University of Michigan, etc., and top institutions like Google.

-This e-learning platform has over 92 million users and partnered with 275-plus universities to bring you the best learning opportunities.
+This e-learning platform has over 92 million users and has partnered with 275-plus universities to bring you the best learning opportunities.

 Besides students and individuals who love to keep upskilling, Coursera is the go-to platform for businesses, Fortune 500 companies, and government institutes.